 Without stories of each example, every great leader I’ve known or studied has been voracious in their reading appetite.
-From the mentors that coached me, to known figures of recent year like Phil Knight, Oprah, LBJ, Madeline Albright, Nelson Mandela, etc. reading is a constant with all.
+From my mentors to known figures of recent year like Phil Knight, Oprah, LBJ, Madeline Albright, Nelson Mandela, etc. reading is constant.

 My favorite example is of General James Mattis.
-One of the toughest leaders in our military, he’s been known to have a personal library of over 7,000 books.
-In a widely shared email, he addressed his response to those who “didn’t have time to read.”
+He has a personal library of over 7,000 books and is one of the toughest leaders in our military.
+In a widely shared email, he addressed his response to those who “didn’t have time to read:”

 Still Not Convinced?

-Here are 3 compelling reasons for anyone to pursue the habit of reading:
+Here are 3 compelling reasons why you should pursue the habit of reading:

-Heightened Awareness: With the worldview and experiences of others lodged in your memory, you’ll solve life’s issues and problems through a different lens.
+- Heightened Awareness: With others worldview and experiences, you’ll solve life’s issues and problems through a different lens.
 The collected knowledge of all the different lessons you’ve read, like the General’s quote above, give us a broader view of the world.
-We can break down problems more quickly and think faster on our feet
+We can break down problems more quickly and think faster on our feet.

-Improved Language & Writing Skills: The act of absorbing volumes of written material give us the structure, prose, and command of language that’s an advantage over those that would otherwise choose not to.
+- Improved Language & Writing Skills: The act of absorbing volumes of written material gives us the structure, prose, and command of language that’s an advantage over those who would otherwise choose not to.
 Whether you draft contracts or write emails, reading gives you just the right word when you need it.

 “Read good authors, that you may know what English is, you will find it to be a language very rarely written nowadays, and yet the grandest of all human tongues.” — Charles Spurgeon

-Consuming vast quantities of books can be a daunting task.
-What helped me was taking the Evelyn Wood Speed Reading Course.
+Consuming vast quantities of books can be daunting.
+What helped me was investing in the Evelyn Wood Speed Reading Course.
 It’s expensive but so worth it!
-Take the course for specifics but it’s built on this premise: We’ve learned to read at the speed we speak, but actually, can at the speed we think.
+We learn to read at the speed we speak, but actually, can at the speed we think.